bartbutenaers/Node-RED-Tailscale-Tutorial/docs/tailscale_access_control.md

 Let's stick to a simple example.
 You have 1 server (i.e. your Raspberry running Node-RED) and multiple clients (i.e. Android smartphones, Windows 10 portable, ...).
 You want the clients to be able to access the server, but the clients should not be able to access each other.
 Because you want to minimize risks within your tailnet, in case one the device would be infected (before you could remove it from your tailnet).

-1. Login to the admin console.
+1. Login to the admin console (https://login.tailscale.com/login).
 2. Create 2 custom tags for servers and clients:

    ![image](https://github.com/user-attachments/assets/35d1a210-f60c-4c6f-9545-19757fa1d347)

 3. In the *"Machines"* tabsheet, click on the `...` button of a device.
-And choose this menu item:
+And choose the following menu item:

    ![image](https://github.com/user-attachments/assets/bf40c434-0500-4afa-b985-35ee7e896e1e)